nigelhorne/Test-Mockingbird/README.md

 # NAME

-Test::Mockingbird - Advanced mocking library for Perl with support for dependency injection and spies.
+Test::Mockingbird - Advanced mocking library for Perl with support for dependency injection and spies

 # VERSION